APOLLON HELLAS Tribute and Moments of Trip, Second Edition

 For this first time ever in this Blog, I find myself writing a Tribute Post about the same ship.
 Indeed, after having already written one on the APOLLON HELLAS during the trip that I had with the latter on 7 August 2017 from Piraeus to Aegina, I find myself writing a new one as the only trip that I had with her this year was quite particular.
 This was because the ship underwent a major refit, and as a result her amenities are completely different to the ones that I had shown you in her original Tribute Post.
 As you will see it in the upcoming pictures, her indoor areas were fully upgraded as part of a major renovation plan carried-out by 2way Ferries on the ship prior to the start of the 2020 summer season.
 They were modernised to today's standards, and they make her look much younger than usual, despite her celebrating her 30th anniversary this year.
 Besides this impressive transformation, she also saw her engines being upgraded, and she is thus able to sail much faster than before.
 Therefore, following all these changes, I thought this was the perfect moment to write a second Tribute Post about the APOLLON HELLAS.
 While I usually write just one Tribute Post for each ship on which I have traveled since this website was launched, under exceptional circumstances I can write a second one.
 This can happen if a ship on which I have previously traveled changes her ownership or her area of operations, or if such a ship underwent a major refit which changed her overall appearance and amenities, as it is the case here with the APOLLON HELLAS.

 While the ship's full historical background can be seen in either her page on the Gallery or in the previous Tribute Post, I still want to provide some information for viewers who see this post for the first time without having necessarily seen the aforementioned pages.
-The APOLLON HELLAS was built in 1990 in Greece, as the GEORGIOS of Akouriki Shipping Company, and she operated on the Saronic Gulf until 1995, when she was sold to South Korean He Il and was renamed SUN BEACH.
-After spending four years in South Korea, she was repatriated in her country of birth, becoming one of the few ships to have returned to Greece after having been owned by a company operating overseas.
+The APOLLON HELLAS was built in 1990 in Greece, as the GEORGIOS of Akouriki Shipping Company, and she operated on the Saronic Gulf until 1995, when she was sold to the South Korean company Wing Ferry Company and was renamed SUN BEACH.
+After spending four years in South Korea, she was repatriated in the country where she had been built, hence becoming one of the few ships to have returned to Greece after having been owned by a company operating overseas.
 Her new owner was Poseidon Consortium Shipping, which renamed her APOLLON HELLAS and deployed her back on the Saronic Gulf in 1999.
 At the end of that same year, her company was taken over by the newly-formed giant Minoan Flying Dolphins, which then became Hellas Flying Dolphins in 2002.
 For the latter, the ship operated under the Saronikos Ferries division.
-In 2005 the company was restructured as Hellenic Seaways, and the ship continued to operate for them until 2013.
+In 2005 the company was restructured as Hellenic Seaways, and the ship continued to operate for them on the Saronic Gulf until 2013.
 In 2014 she was deployed on the Sporades for the first time in her career.
 She first operated on the Volos-Skiathos-Skopelos-Alonissos line, and in 2015 she was inserted on the Agios Konstantinos-Skiathos-Skopelos-Alonissos line.
 In 2016 she was sold to 2way Ferries, which coincidentally was the successor of Poseidon Consortium Shipping, and she therefore returned to her original owner, Papaïoannidis.
 After spending the summer on Agios Konstantinos-Skiathos-Skopelos-Alonissos line, she returned to the Saronic Gulf in 2017, being deployed on the Piraeus-Aegina-Methana-Poros line (which she had also served during her stint under Hellenic Seaways) under the Saronic Ferries joint venture (which includes 2way Ferries and Nova Ferries).

 So this is a quick overview of the ship's history, which has seen her operating in various areas, although her true base is the Saronic Gulf.
 In 30 years of service, she has operated on the Saronic Gulf in 23 of them.
 She has also been a notable part of my childhood, as I would travel regularly with her in order to go to Aegina, which is, as you know, one of the two islands in which I go to every summer in Greece.
 I would frequently see her docked in the ports of Aegina and Piraeus, or sailing in the middle of the Saronic Gulf.
 Since her return to the latter in 2017, I have traveled with her three times.
 The first time was, as I previously stated, on 7 August 2017 from Piraeus to Aegina.
 The second time was on 7 July 2018, again from Piraeus to Aegina, while the third time was this year, on 13 August 2020, as I was heading from Aegina back to Piraeus.